anysource-AI/anysource-infra/aws-terraform-ecs/README.md

 **Access:** https://mcp.yourcompany.com

-- For custom domain deployments, you **must** provide an ACM certificate ARN via the `certificate_arn` variable in your tfvars file.
-This certificate must cover your chosen domain (e.g., mcp.yourcompany.com).
-See the `examples/custom_domain.tfvars` for details.
+Provide an ACM certificate ARN via `ssl_certificate_arn` (in the same AWS region as the ALB).
+The certificate must cover your domain (e.g., mcp.yourcompany.com).
+See `examples/standard_deployment.tfvars` for details.

 ## Backend Configuration